iaindooley/Murphy/README.markdown

 But the best thing is that when I'm writing my fixture data, I can think in terms of the "outcome" for my application - ie. that the user Pete is in the group Sydney, not that Pete has user id 1 and the group Sydney has user id 1 and therefore I need to make an entry for 1,1 in the user_in_group table.

 Just like the test code, you can organise your fixture code however you like.
-You can namespace your fixture file, and put common tasks into functions or separate files if they're used by more than one fixture etc. Your fixtures are just like any other piece of code in your database.
+You can namespace your fixture file, and put common tasks into functions or separate files if they're used by more than one fixture etc. Your fixtures are just like any other piece of code in your application.

 In order to use a fixture from your test code, you load and execute it.
 In your ```default.run.php``` file you would put the following code at the start of your test: